rafaeldias/async/README.md

 ```

-# Todo :
+# License :
-- Implement `Parallel` with channels for concurrent executions.
+Distributed under MIT License.
+See LICENSE file for more details.